 The holidays are busy, so you can bake the Pavlova Wreath meringue ahead of time, just be sure to keep it in an airtight container until you’re ready to use.
 Merry Christmas and Bon Appetit! Приятного аппетита!

-Christmas Pavlova Wreath
+Berry Pavlova Wreath

 - 4 large egg whites

-- 1 cup superfine castor sugar
+- 1 cup white sugar superfine sugar if possible

 - 1 teaspoon cornstarch

 - 1 cup whipping cream

 Place a layer of baking paper on a baking tray.
 Using a pencil and a dinner plate as a guide (around 25cm), make circle.
 Make a second smaller circle inside (around 15cm) resembling the shape of a round wreath.